-Top 5 3rd Quarter Trades of DE - GuruFocus.com
+Top 5 3rd Quarter Trades of De - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were DEFINED WEALTH MANAGEMENT, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Dean, Jacobson Financial Services, LLC’s top five trades of the quarter.

-DEFINED WEALTH MANAGEMENT, LLC reduced their investment in BATS:IEFA by 38,712 shares.
-The trade had a 2.33% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $58.8.
+During the quarter, Dean, Jacobson Financial Services, LLC bought 359 shares of NYSE:FSK for a total holding of 14,786.
+The trade had a 0.48% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $20.86.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core MSCI EAFE ETF has a price-earnings ratio of 11.54 and a price-book ratio of 1.43.
+In terms of valuation, Real Estate Select Sector SPDR Fund (The) has a price-earnings ratio of 26.52 and a price-book ratio of 2.73.

-The guru sold out of their 7,605-share investment in ARCA:IWD.
-Previously, the stock had a 1.13% weight in the equity portfolio.
-Shares traded for an average price of $149.34 during the quarter.
+The guru sold out of their 692-share investment in ARCA:SPY.
+Previously, the stock had a 1.37% weight in the equity portfolio.
+Shares traded for an average price of $408.8 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Russell 1000 Value ETF has a price-earnings ratio of 15.43 and a price-book ratio of 2.26.
+In terms of valuation, SPDR S&P 600 Small Cap Value ETF has a price-earnings ratio of 10.00 and a price-book ratio of 1.24.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.